MURDriverless/HuskyControl/husky_mpcc/README.md

 ```

 ## Run full Autonomous Control Pipeline with HuskySim
-1. Ensure the whole HuskyControl package is able to build.
-Refer to specific package README for instructions if you face issues.
+1. Ensure the whole HuskyControl package is able to build. **You may need to build HuskyControl multiple times before it successfully builds everything.** Refer to specific package README for instructions if you face issues.
 2. Run the following to begin.
-It'll launch Gazebo and RViz as well.
+It'll launch HuskySim in Gazebo and RViz.
 ```
 roslaunch husky_mpcc slow2fast.launch
 ```